+Average Change

-Average Change in Market Indices (In Percentage) 2008 9.79% (9.79%) Sensitivity to Equity ₱413,361 (413,361) --- ---
+in Market Indices Sensitivity

+(In Percentage) to Equity

+2008 9.79% ₽413,361

+(9.79%) (413,361)

 Liquidity Risk

 Liquidity risk arises when there is a shortage of funds and the Group, as a consequence, could not meet its maturing obligations.
 The Group seeks to manage its liquid funds through cash planning on a monthly basis.
 The Group uses historical figures and experiences and forecasts from its collection and disbursement.
 As part of its liquidity risk management, the Group regularly evaluates its projected and actual cash flows.
 It also continuously assesses conditions in the financial markets for opportunities to pursue fund raising activities.
 Also, the Group only places funds in the money market which are exceeding the Group's requirements.
 Placements are strictly made based on cash planning assumptions and covers only a short period of time.